 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions you may have regarding a medical condition.

-Clinically proven to help you last longer in bed
+Clinically proven to help men last up to 64% longer in bed